Ronald Colman: Concert parties and amateur stage

-About the same time when he joined the London Scottish, Colman took to the stage and soon established himself as a member of the performing community in Ealing.
-Between 1909 and 1914, he appeared solo and with various concert parties and amateur dramatics groups.
-He began with banjo solos at benefit concerts and two years later joined the short-lived Pierrot troupes The Tangerines and The Summer 'Uns, who only had one performance.
-In 1912, while on the Isle of Wight, he and some friends formed The Mad Medicos, who performed under his direction.
-A part of this troupe then became The Popinjays, again under Colman’s direction, until George Denby (c.
-1889-1951) took over.
-Besides banjo solos and duets, Colman's repertoire included songs and duets like "Two Little Sausages" (Lionel Monckton) and musical monologues, recitals of poems like The Green Eye of the Little Yellow God, funny stories and above all character sketches from Dickens such as Uriah Heep, John Brodie and Martin Chuzzlewit.
-At "An Evening With Dickens", he played Charles Darnay in three scenes from A Tale of Two Cities.
+About the same time Colman joined the London Scottish, he took to the stage and soon established himself as a member of the performing community in Ealing.
+Between 1909 and 1914, Colman appeared solo and with various concert parties and amateur dramatics groups.
+He began with banjo solos at benefit concerts and two years later, joined the short-lived Pierrot troupes The Tangerines and The Summer 'Uns, who only had one performance.
+In 1912, while on the Isle of Wight, Colman and some friends formed the Mad Medicos, who performed under his direction.
+A part of this troupe then became the Popinjays, again under Colman's direction, until George Denby (1892-1951) took over.
+Besides banjo solos and duets, Colman's repertoire included songs and duets such as "Two Little Sausages" (Lionel Monckton) and musical monologues, recitals of poems such as The Green Eye of the Little Yellow God, funny stories, and above all, character sketches from Dickens such as Uriah Heep, John Brodie, and Martin Chuzzlewit.
+At "An Evening with Dickens", Colman played Charles Darnay in three scenes from A Tale of Two Cities.
 He also staged three pieces of his own: the duologues "My Pierrot" and "A Knotty Problem" and the miniature revue "Come Inside".
-When Colman rejoined the Popinjays in July 1916 for performances at the Pavilion in Derby, between theatre engagements, there was a marked change in his repertoire: The character sketch was now of a Chelsea Pensioner, and he recited Spotty, a Tale of the Trenches.
+When Colman rejoined the Popinjays in July 1916 for performances at the Pavilion in Derby, between theatre engagements, a marked change in his repertoire occurred; the character sketch was now of a Chelsea Pensioner, and he recited Spotty, a Tale of the Trenches.

 Besides these performances, Colman also appeared on the amateur stage.
 He made his debut as Freddy Fitzfoodle in Rich Miss Rustle at Victoria Hall, Ealing, on 11 November 1909.
-In 1910 followed the one-act plays Barbara and Lights Out and Spoiling the Broth.
-In October and November of the same year, he sang and danced as Bill Bobstay in H.M.S.
+In April 1910, he sang in the chorus of palace officials and guards in the comic opera The Rose of Persia, performed by the Baltic Amateur Dramatic and Operatic Society at the Royal Court Theatre.
+Shortly afterwards he appeared in the one-act plays Barbara and Lights Out and Spoiling the Broth.
+In October and November of the same year, Colman sang and danced as Bill Bobstay in H.M.S.
 Pinafore with the West Middlesex Operatic Society.
-In 1911 he appeared in the farcical comedy Jane and in the next year as Samson Quayle in A Tight Corner.
-Around this time Colman joined the Bancroft Dramatic Club, which had been founded in 1892 by Sir Squire Bancroft and performed mainly at the King’s Hall Theatre on the premises of the National Sporting Club in Covent Garden.
-Among its vice presidents were actors like George Alexander, Johnston Forbes-Robertson and Ellen Terry.
-With the Bancroft D. C., Colman appeared in six plays between 1911 and 1914: The Admirable Crichton, Priscilla Runs Away, The Dancing Girl, The Passing of the Third Floor Back, Fanny’s First Play, and Sowing the Wind.
-He also performed in Mr. Steinman’s Corner and as Douglas Cattermole in The Private Secretary with Vivian Parrott’s Amateur Dramatic Society.
+In 1911, he appeared in the farcical comedy Jane and in the next year as Samson Quayle in A Tight Corner.
+Around this time, Colman joined the Bancroft Dramatic Club, which had been founded in 1892 by Sir Squire Bancroft and performed mainly at the King's Hall Theatre on the premises of the National Sporting Club in Covent Garden.
+Among its vice presidents were actors such as George Alexander, Johnston Forbes-Robertson, and Ellen Terry.
+With the Bancroft D. C., Colman appeared in six plays between 1911 and 1914: The Admirable Crichton, Priscilla Runs Away, The Dancing Girl, The Passing of the Third Floor Back, Fanny's First Play, and Sowing the Wind.
+He also performed in Mr. Steinman's Corner and as Douglas Cattermole in The Private Secretary with Vivian Parrott's Amateur Dramatic Society.